-One of the many ways you can leverage your $10 Digital Media Startup and monetize it is by offering consulting services.
+One of the many ways you can leverage your digital media expertise and monetize it is by offering consulting services.
 Your expertise in a specific niche industry and experience with digital media make you a valuable asset to many businesses.
 Whether you consult for one company or several at once, your nearly free startup can end up earning you over $100 an hour or a 6 figure annual income.

 Analyze the market to determine what services are needed, under-served, and fit your skill set.
 What can you do better, cheaper, or more creatively than your competition?
 Chances are that if you've had success with your media startup, you've proven strong skills with social media, content creation, copy writing, video production, thinking outside the box, and being resourceful with a limited or nonexistent budget.
 These are all incredibly valuable skills that many companies and other entrepreneurs need.
 Create a separate website, or a separate section of your existing website (and potentially a specific landing page), dedicated to these services.
 Promote these services on your social media, Google, networking sites.